 Struggling MLB Players Already in Danger of Getting Benched

-With just three weeks in the books, we're still in the early stages of the 2018 MLB season.
+Midway through April, we're still in the early stages of the 2019 MLB season.

 Whether it's a young player who looks like he might need more time in the minors, an offseason acquisition not playing up to his potential or a veteran coming to the end of the line, a handful of players could soon find themselves benched or demoted.